 This new project aims to support systematic review workflows in R. The metaverse package merely imports a series of underlying packages; but the broader project is aimed at expanding and integrating those packages to allow seamless, end-to-end systematic review and meta-analysis.

 A Shiny app to estimate the time taken to complete an environmental systematic review or map as described in this paper by myself and Neal Haddaway

 .
 Estimated values are derived from both the scientific literature and a survey of systematic review practitioners; but users can alter any of the input parameters to customize the estimate to their own circumstances.

 , this package imports and de-duplicates bibliographic data from a range of formats.

 A Shiny app to plot outcomes from systematic maps.
-This project was developed at the Evidence Synthesis Hackathon and I haven’t contributed much to the code; but it’s here because it’s a cool piece of software that’s going to be really useful.
+This project was developed at the first Evidence Synthesis Hackathon in Stockholm, but watch this space for the package version, expected late 2020.